andrey-shavelev/Juice/README.md

              .asSelf()
 ```

-#### Lifetime scopes
+#### Component lifetime

-For every injectable component, as well as for all components created by factories, you has to explicitly specify how their instances will be scoped.
+For each injectable component, as well as for all components created by factories, you has to explicitly specify how their instances will be scoped.
 You do it by calling one of four methods of component registration builder:

 - `instancePerDependency()`
 - `singleInstance()`
 - `instancePerContainer()`
 - `instancePerContainer(withName:)`

-As was mentioned before, for _instance per dependency_ components container creates a new instance each time when the component is injected as a dependency or the _resolve(…)_ method is called.
-These components are not stored in the container and user code is responsible for managing their lifetime.

-As the name suggests, only one instance is created for a _single instance_ component.
-This instance is also shared within a hierarchy of child containers.

-_Instance per container_ and _ instance per named container_ components both act similar to _single instance components_, but with two differences:

-1. For _instance per container_ components instances are not shared with child containers.
-Each of them creates its own instance.
-2. For _ instance per container named container_ – instances are created only in containers with matching name and are shared with child containers unless a child container has again a matching name  — that container will create a new instance of its own.

 The container owns all _single instance_, _instance per container_ and matching _instance per named container_ components that were created during its lifetime and keeps a strong reference to them.
 It is supposed that they are deallocated together with the owning container.